Constipation Management

 Key Points

-• If your cat becomes constipated regularly, or is likely to become acutely constipated as a side effect of a medication or medical condition then it’s a good idea to have an enema on-hand to use as needed
+• If your cat becomes constipated regularly, or is likely to become acutely constipated as a side effect of a medication or medical condition then it may be a good idea to ask your veterinarian about having an enema on-hand to use as needed

 • Eating a water-rich diet can help to provide enough moisture to prevent mild constipation in cats